Characterizing a vertex-transitive graph by a large ball: Introduction

 Requiring that $G$ is normal and that $H$ is a semidirect product of $G$ by $H/G$, we can get a stronger form of non LG-rigidity, where the graphs negating the LG-rigidity are \emph{transitive} graphs:

-\begin{ithm} Let $H$ be a finitely presented group.
+\begin{ithm} Let $H$ be a finitely presented group and $\widetilde H$ be an extension of $H$ by $\Z/2\Z$.
 Assume that $H$ is isomorphic to a semi-direct product $G\rtimes Q$ such that $G$ is finitely generated and $H^2(G,\Z/2\Z)$ is infinite.
-Assume moreover that $G$ has an element of infinite order.
-Then there is a Cayley graph $X$ of $\Z/2\Z \times H$ that is not LG-rigid.
-More precisely, for every $R\ge 1$, there exists a family with the cardinality of the continuum $(X_{i})_{i\in I}$ of large-scale simply connected vertex-transitive graphs that are pairwise non-isometric such that for every $i\in I$, \begin{itemize} \item[(i)] $X_i$ is $R$-locally $X$ and $4$-bilipschitz equivalent to $X$; \item[(ii)] there is a surjective continuous proper morphism from a finite index subgroup of the isometry group of $X_i$ onto $H$ whose kernel is isomorphic to $(\Z/2\Z)^\N$. \end{itemize} \end{ithm} \begin{rem} The assumption that $G$ has an element of infinite order is a minor technical assumption that allows to use a variant of Theorem \ref{thm:discrete}.
-Without it we would only be able to prove the Theorem for a Cayley graph of $\Z/N\Z \times H$ for some $N$. \end{rem}
+Assume moreover that $G$ has an element of infinite order and that the preimages in $\widetilde H$ of every element of $G$ of order $2$ have order $2$.
+Then there is a Cayley graph $X$ of $\tilde H$ that is not LG-rigid among transitive graphs.
+More precisely, for every $R\ge 1$, there exists a family with the cardinality of the continuum $(X_{i})_{i\in I}$ of large-scale simply connected vertex-transitive graphs that are pairwise non-isometric such that for every $i\in I$, \begin{itemize} \item[(i)] $X_i$ is $R$-locally $X$ and $4$-bilipschitz equivalent to $X$; \item[(ii)] The isometry group of $X_i$ is an extension of a discrete group by $(\Z/2\Z)^\N$. \end{itemize} \end{ithm}

+\begin{rem} Being $4$-bilipschitz equivalent to $X$, $X_i$ is $k$-simply connected where $k$ does not depend neither of $R$ nor of $i$ (by Theorem \ref{thm:QIinvariance}).
+It follows from (i) and Proposition \ref{prop:characterizationrigid} that $X$ is not LG-rigid (in a very strong sense). \end{rem} \begin{rem} The assumption that $G$ has an element of infinite order is conjecturally not needed.
+It is a minor technical assumption that allows us to use a variant of Theorem \ref{thm:discrete}.
+Without it we can prove the Theorem for a Cayley graph of $\Z/N\Z \times H$ for some $N$. \end{rem}

-An explicit example for which Theorem \ref{thm:2covering_Normal} applies is $H=\F_2 \times \F_2$, and $G$ the kernel of the homomorphism $\F_2 \times \F_2 \to \Z$ which sends each generator of each copy of the free group $\F_2$ to $1$.
+An explicit example for which Theorem \ref{thm:2covering_Normal2} applies is $H=\F_2 \times \F_2$, and $G$ the kernel of the homomorphism $\F_2 \times \F_2 \to \Z$ which sends each generator of each copy of the free group $\F_2$ to $1$.
 Alternatively, one could also take for $H$ a product of two surface groups of genus at least $2$.
-This probably well-known fact was explained to us by Jean-Claude Sikorav.
+This fact is probably known, and was explained to us by Jean-Claude Sikorav.
 We could not find a reference in the literature and instead provide a proof in Appendix \ref{sec:appendix}.

-In particular, we deduce that Theorem \ref{thm:2covering_notNormal} applies to any finitely presented group $H$ containing $\F_2 \times \F_2$.
-For instance we deduce from Remark \ref{rem:torsionfree} that for all $n\geq 4$, $\PSL(n,\Z)\times \Z/2\Z$ admits a Cayley graph which is not LG-rigid.
-Since for $n$ even, we have $ \PGL(n,\Z)\simeq \PSL(n,\Z)\times \Z/2\Z$, this shows that the torsion-free assumption in Corollary \ref{thm:lattices} is not superfluous.
-We end this discussion with the following question.
+Note that Theorem \ref{thm:main_negative} is a consequence of Appendix \ref{sec:appendix} and Theorem \ref{thm:2covering_Normal2}.